Convergence#

 data = spots.to_data_array()

-To calculate an error we need to choose a reference calculation, here we use the calculation with the finest finite projection integrals.
+To calculate an error we need to choose a reference calculation; here we use the one with the finest finite projection integrals.

 # Select the reference data point